websight-io/docs/docs/docs/developers/deployment/aws/setup-guide/index.md

     - Set the CMS image `Repository name` to `<your-project-name>-cms-ce`, e.g. `luna-cms-ce`.
     - Set the Nginx image `Repository name` to `<your-project-name>-nginx-ce`, e.g. `luna-nginx-ce`.

-## Step 2: Project Configuration
+## Step 2: Project configuration

 ### Docker
-!!! info "Note"
 For simplicity, in this tutorial we set remote environment configuration in the same repository as the project.

 1. Create `environment/remote` directory.
 2. Create `environment/remote/admin_password.txt` and `environment/remote/mongo_password.txt` files and fill them with random password (both should be single-line documents).